AI-Powered Weekly Changelog

 ✨ Feature Releases

-Inspection scheduling calendar - Added a calendar view for scheduling inspections directly from the application page, with real-time availability from municipalities. @sarah
+- Inspection scheduling calendar - Schedule inspections directly from the application page with real-time municipality availability. (@sarah)

-Bulk application status updates - Project managers can now update status for multiple applications at once from the workspace view. @michael
+- Bulk status updates - Update status for multiple applications at once from the workspace view. (@michael)

-PDF annotation tool - Users can now mark up permit documents directly in the platform before submitting to municipalities. @jessica
+- PDF annotation tool - Mark up permit documents directly in the platform before submitting to municipalities. (@jessica)

 🎨 UI/UX Changes

-Improved document upload flow - Added drag-and-drop support and better progress indicators for large file uploads. @maria
+- Improved document upload flow - Drag-and-drop support and better progress indicators for large file uploads. (@maria)

 🐛 Bug Fixes

-Fixed inspection date timezone issues - Resolved issue where inspection dates displayed incorrectly for users in different timezones. @chris
+- Fixed inspection date timezones - Resolved issue where inspection dates displayed incorrectly for users in different timezones. (@chris)

-Corrected application search filters - Fixed bug where certain filter combinations weren't returning correct results. @sarah
+- Fixed application search filters - Corrected bug where certain filter combinations weren't returning correct results. (@sarah)

 Reflections